-The Hope of Christmas.
 We need hope this year.
 You can tell by how early people began decorating.
 Houses have been lit since mid-November.
 Santas and Frosties were inflated – some the day after Halloween.
-We need hope- real hope.
+We need hope- real hope – the hope of Jesus.

 Why is hope so important?
 Life, in general, can be challenging.
 Real hope is tough to come by if we focus on all the struggles.

-- Our average American dysfunctional families add complication to the season.
+- Broken families add complications to the season.

-- We have to plan around who can stand to be in the same room together.
+- Who can stand to be in the same room together?

 - It’s a mess!